Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 9. Children’s Online Privacy Protection Act (COPPA)

-The COPPA Act is such a law that is meant to safeguard children’s privacy who are under 13 years of age.
+The COPPA Act is a law that is meant to safeguard children’s privacy who are under 13 years of age.
 If children are using your website, then you must have this policy up and running on your website.
 It should clearly mention that parental consent is required to collect the personal information of your users.

 Also, make sure that you are adding how your visitors should be using your site and what are their responsibilities regarding that.
 And then, don’t forget to mention restrictions as well.